 Don’t be afraid to fight for justice.

 Opening the panel, Sharon Cooper, Bland’s oldest sister, encouraged the audience to: “put action to your passion and don’t be scared.”

 Sandra’s middle sister, Shavon, shared a similar message: “When we do these Q&As, people are frustrated and feel clueless to a certain extent.”
 Shavon advised the crowd: “Go fight in your way.
 If this film affected you, you need to go be the peace in your community.”

 Heilbroner, who left his job as an assistant district attorney in New York City to pursue documentary filmmaking, spoke of his own experience.
 “I was so frustrated with the inability to bring justice.
 The system is just fundamentally prejudiced against people of color and with lack of means,” explained Heilbroner.
 “When I looked into who Sandy was, she left this incredible, unbelievable record discussing the forces that brought her down.”

 “We all become elevated if we can help tell the story of someone who has been treated unfairly by society,” expressed Davis.
 “We need to fight for whoever that person is.”

 Take the responsibility of creating change.

-Attorney Lambert discussed how during proceedings police de-escalation training was left out of the now passed Sandra Bland Act, against his and the family?s wishes. ?The legal proceedings are over, but it’s never going to be over for them or us.
-We all feel a part of this,? said Lambert. ?Ultimately, the bigger issue is to be something to look at and charge ourselves with
+Attorney Lambert discussed how during proceedings police de-escalation training was left out of the now passed Sandra Bland Act, against his and the family’s wishes.
+“The legal proceedings are over, but it’s never going to be over for them or us.
+We all feel a part of this,” said Lambert.
+“Ultimately, the bigger issue is to be something to look at and charge ourselves with

 Say Her Name: The Life and Death of Sandra Bland premieres on HBO on December 3.